stijn-dejongh/lovecraft_public_domain/raw_converts/tas.md

 of cosmic growth.

   After a time the blight crept outward from the central belt.
-Southern Yarat burned as a tenantless desert&mdash;and then the north.
+Southern Yarat burned as a tenantless desert--and then the north.
 In Perath and Baling, those ancient cities where brooding centuries dwelt, there moved only the scaly shapes of the serpent and the salamander, and at last Loton echoed only to the fitful falling of tottering spires and crumbling domes.

   Steady, universal, and inexorable was the great eviction of man from the realms he had always known.
 No land within the widening stricken belt was spared; no people left unrouted.
-It was an epic, a titan tragedy whose plot was unrevealed to the actors&mdash;this wholesale desertion of the cities of men.
+It was an epic, a titan tragedy whose plot was unrevealed to the actors--this wholesale desertion of the cities of men.
 It took not years or even centuries, but millennia of ruthless change.
-And still it kept on&mdash;sullen, inevitable, savagely devastating.
+And still it kept on--sullen, inevitable, savagely devastating.

   Agriculture was at a standstill, the world fast became too arid for crops.
 This was remedied by artificial substitutes, soon universally used.
 And as the old places that had known the great things of mortals were left, the loot salvaged by the fugitives grew smaller and smaller.
-Things of the greatest value and importance were left in dead museums&mdash;lost amid the centuries&mdash;and in the end the heritage of the immemorial past was abandoned.
+Things of the greatest value and importance were left in dead museums--lost amid the centuries--and in the end the heritage of the immemorial past was abandoned.
 A degeneracy both physical and cultural set in with the insidious heat.
 For man had so long dwelt in comfort and security that this exodus from past scenes was difficult.
 Nor were these events received phlegmatically; their very slowness was terrifying.
 Degradation and debauchery were